Sovereign-Labs/sovereign-sdk-web3-js/examples/soak-testing/README.md

 This example demonstrates how to use the `@sovereign-sdk/test` package to perform soak testing on a Sovereign rollup.
 Soak testing helps verify the stability and performance of your rollup under sustained load by continuously submitting transactions.

-We generate keypairs to use a users on the rollup, add those users to the rollups genesis config and use them to transfer funds to eachother.
+We generate keypairs for test users on the rollup, add those users to the rollups genesis config and use them to transfer funds to eachother.

 ## Concepts